-Given that we exist in a system of education that contemporarily gives access to all who want it, but that was not foundationally created to serve minoritized students, faculty will need to reexamine and reimagine what a quality, equity-minded education looks like.
+Given that we exist in a system of education that contemporarily gives access to all that want it, but that was not foundationally created to serve minoritized students, it is on us as equity leaders to examine and reimagine what a quality education looks like.
 If we desire to serve students of color well in our classrooms, we need to write the curriculum and design pedagogy with this in mind from the start.
-We also recognize that curriculum redesign and the effective implementation at an institutional level of culturally responsive pedagogy will require a reprioritization of resources and a review of institutional policy, such as classroom size, to support instructional faculty with the added workload these efforts require.
+We also recognize that current faculty workloads create barriers to learning and effectively implementing culturally responsive pedagogy.
+In that spirit, we offer the following goals to consider.